OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-136.md

 ## Psalm 136:26

-> Give thanks to the God of heaven,
+> Offer gratitude to the God of heaven,
 >
 > > His love endures forever.